totalspectrum/spin2cpp/Fastspin.md

 The basic usage is very simple:

     fastspin program.spin

-will compile program.spin into program.binary, which may then be loaded into the Propeller.
+will compile `program.spin` into `program.binary`, which may then be loaded into the Propeller.
 There are many methods to do this; most IDEs (including the Propeller Tool) have a way to run a binary file.
-There are also command line tools (such as propeller-load) to run binaries.
+There are also command line tools (such as `propeller-load`) to run binaries.
 My workflow with Spin programs typically looks like:

     emacs program.spin & # or use your favorite text editor fastspin program.spin
     propeller-load program.binary -r -t

 ## Speed and Size ##